Cómo tratar el dolor de cuello

 Gentle movement and exercise

-Keeping the neck moving can prevent joints and muscles from becoming stiff.
-Gentle stretches and range-of-motion exercises may help improve flexibility and reduce discomfort.
+Keeping the neck moving can help prevent joints and muscles from becoming stiff.
+Gentle stretches and range-of-motion exercises may improve flexibility and reduce discomfort.

-Heat or cold packs
+Hot or cold therapy

 Improving posture